Accelerynt-Security/AS-Microsoft-DCR-Log-Ingestion/README.md

 ![DCRLogIngestion_Key_Vault_1](Images/DCRLogIngestion_Key_Vault_1.png)

-Choose a name for the secret, such as "**AS-Microsoft-DCR-Log-Ingestion--App-Registration-Client-Secret**", and enter the client secret copied in the [previous section](https://github.com/Accelerynt-Security/AS-Microsoft-DCR-Log-Ingestion#create-an-app-registration).
+Choose a name for the secret, such as "**DCRLogIngestion-ReceivingAppRegClientSecret**", and enter the client secret copied in the [previous section](https://github.com/Accelerynt-Security/AS-Microsoft-DCR-Log-Ingestion#create-an-app-registration).
 All other settings can be left as is.
 Click "**Create**".

 ![DCRLogIngestion_Key_Vault_2](Images/DCRLogIngestion_Key_Vault_2.png)